What’s covered in this guidance?

 In the event the Fundraising Regulator intervenes, we investigate complaints about a suspected breach in fundraising compliance against the Code of Fundraising Practice.
 Fundraising organisations are expected to cooperate with us when we are investigating a complaint made about their fundraising activity.

 What if I have questions about my fundraising activity?

-If you have a question about the standards set out in the code, you can email email@example.com and one of our team will be able to help you.
+If you have a question about the standards set out in the code, please contact our code advice service for more information.